Plan Your Homeschool Vacation

 Things always change from one generation to the next.
 My grandchildren have DVD players in the car!
 It sure makes long drives more interesting.
 Why not check out your local library for movies or travel documentaries set in your destination(s).

-I still prefer audio CDs, so I can watch the scenery on our drive.
+I prefer to listen to music, so I can watch the scenery on our drive.
 Classical music is always a great choice—call it music appreciation!
-We like Color the Classics Sets that include the story about the composer, music by the composer, and a coloring book with pictures to color as you listen.

 We like to take CDs with stories.
 One option is to choose a good book on CD.